tpaschalis/tpaschalis.github.io/_posts/2020-11-05-golang-aws-lambda-getting-started.markdown

 "{ID:tpaschalis Val:100 Flag:true}"%
 ```

-Congratulations, you just ran your first serverless function!
+Congratulations, you just ran your first function as a service!

 ## Digging deeper

 ### Valid method signatures
-To build something useful, you'll probably need a more useful handler.
-The [docs](https://docs.aws.amazon.com/lambda/latest/dg/golang-handler.html) mention all the valid signatures for a handler function. `Tin` and `Tout` are types that can be used with `json.Marshal` and `json.Unmarshal`
+The handler that you pass to `lambda.Start` can have one of the following signatures. `Tin` and `Tout` are types that can be used with `json.Marshal` and `json.Unmarshal`, which happens transparently

 ```
 func ()